GoogleContainerTools/distroless/deb_packages/README.md

 )
 ```

-Internally `.deb` files referenced here will be downloaded by the tool defined in `deb_repositories`, renamed to their SHA256 hash (not all characters used in file names are legal in bazel names) and made available in a dictionary named the same as the `deb_packages` rule.
+Internally `.deb` files referenced here will be downloaded by Bazel, renamed to their SHA256 hash (not all characters used in file names are legal in bazel names) and made available in a dictionary named the same as the `deb_packages` rule.
 This dictionary is made available in a file named `deb_packages.bzl` in the `debs` subfolder of this rule.
 You can find the generated and downloaded files in the `./bazel-distroless/external/your_rule_name/debs` folder after building the project if you're interested.